emmastrand/GMGI_Notebook/posts/2024-02-27 eDNA workflow.md

 # Environmental DNA (eDNA) workflow

-I'm testing nf-core's ampliseq to be used with environmental DNA data generated with 12s amplicon sequencing (Offshore wind files that start with 501 (32 fastqc files)).
+I'm testing nf-core's ampliseq to be used with environmental DNA data generated with 12s amplicon sequencing (Offshore wind vertebrate test).

 > nfcore/ampliseq is a bioinformatics analysis pipeline used for amplicon sequencing, supporting denoising of any amplicon and supports a variety of taxonomic databases for taxonomic assignment including 16S, ITS, CO1 and 18S.
 Phylogenetic placement is also possible.
 Supported is paired-end Illumina or single-end Illumina, PacBio and IonTorrent data.
 Default is the analysis of 16S rRNA gene amplicons sequenced paired-end with Illumina.

 ### 12S

+Below is what we used for

-MiFish 12S amplicon F:
+MiFish 12S amplicon F: ACTGGGATTAGATACCCC...CTAGAGGAGCCTGTTCTA
-MiFish 12S amplicon R:
+MiFish 12S amplicon R: TAGAACAGGCTCCTCTAG...GGGGTATCTAATCCCAGT

 ### Metadata information